- Politics and Social Issues»

 In 1963 my future husband and I had already planned on getting married.
 Just at that time he got a letter from the Draft Board notifying him that he needed to go for his Military Physical.
 When he went for his physical they were told, whoever is not married by Monday would get drafted.
 Knowing that Vietnam was starting to be an issue, our wedding sped up lightning speed to that weekend in Reno...

-Unfortunately 3 years later in 1966 the Vietnam conflict was not over, it only got worse, we never thought it would last that long...so he got his draft notice invitation for Vietnam.
+Unfortunately 3 years later in 1965 the Vietnam conflict was not over, it only got worse, we never thought it would last that long...Christmas he received his draft “Greetings” notice, an invitation for Vietnam.

 Of course all I could hear were my mom's words, "don't ever get married to a man that has to go to war!"
-I suppose she said that because she married my dad during the war and did not want us to go through what she did.
+I suppose she said that because she married my dad during the war (I was born in Germany) and she did not want us to go through what she did.

 Processed into the draft